LordAries1972/CPGE/README.md

 ## Known Issues
 These are the following known issues and will be resolved as humanly possible.

-1) None Known at the moment.
+1) Window Resizing in Window Mode.

 ## Getting Started